cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 would immediately know which initial request they launched.

 The VOPRF variant helps mitigate this attack since each server evaluation can be bound to a known public key.
-However, DLEQ proofs that link each server evaluation to a known public key.
 However, there are still ways that the VOPRF construction can be abused.
 In particular:

 - If the server successfully provisions a large number of keys that are trusted